eYSIP-2018/Machine-Learning-and-its-Applications/Documentation/Installation_Instructions/Readme.md

-[Anaconda](http://www.anaconda.com/downloads) a  scientific Python distribution for Data Science Anaconda includes Python 3.6, Spyder IDE & Jupyter Notebook The list of libraries required for each application are:}
+[Anaconda](http://www.anaconda.com/downloads) a  scientific Python distribution for Data Science Anaconda includes Python 3.6, Spyder IDE & Jupyter Notebook The list of libraries required for each application are:
 ## Optical Character Recognition:

 * Scikit-Learn v0.19.1